InsaneBroccoli/bf_controller_tuning/markdown/Descriptions_Figures/Flight_Overview.md

 # Flight Overview - Gyro Data

-This figure provides an overview of the most important signals recorded during the flight.
+This figure provides an overview of some important signals recorded during the flight.

 ### Top subplot (Gyro)